Counting symmetric scales in equal-temperament

 A musical scale is an ordered collection of pitches spanning an octave, which defines the pitch classes in use for a piece or section of music.

 The pitches in a scale may be obtained by starting at a initial note called the tonic and applying a sequence of ascending intervals that collectively span a single octave, until the tonic is reached again.
-For our purposes, the only intervals we consider are half steps () and whole steps (), which increase the label of a pitch by and , respectively (this excludes scales such as the pentatonic scale).
+For our purposes, the only intervals we consider are half steps () and whole steps (), which increase the label of a pitch by and , respectively.
 We call the sequence used to construct the scale its type or pattern.
 For example, the following illustration depicts the pitch collection of a major scale with tonic , obtained from the interval sequence .

-When listening to tonal music, the brain subconsciously tries determines the tonic of the underlying scale currently used; this process forms the basis of solmization.
-This raises the following natural question:
+When listening music using a certain scale, the brain subconsciously tries to determine the tonic, a process which forms the basis of solmization systems such as movable-do solfège.
+This leads to the following natural question:

-- When can one determine the tonic of a known scale type only by hearing the notes in its pitch collection?
+- When can one determine the tonic of a given scale type only by hearing the notes in its pitch collection?

-Note that one can always aurally determine the tonic of a major scale just by hearing its pitch collection, since no two major scales have identical pitch collections.
-However, for the whole-tone scale, there is ambiguity in the choice of tonic: the whole-tone scale shares all the same notes as the whole-tone scale, so a listener cannot determine the tonic solely from its pitch collection.
+For example, one can always aurally determine the tonic of a major scale from just its pitch collection, since no two major scales have identical pitch collections.
+However, for the whole-tone scale, there is ambiguity in the choice of tonic: music written in the whole-tone scale could plausibly be heard as being in the whole-tone scale, since both scales share the same notes.

 Scales for which this perceptual problem does not have a unique solution are said to be tonally ambiguous.
-With this established, we finally state the two problems and give their solutions.
+We now state the two problems and give their solutions.

 Problem 1